BruceYoung19/InvoiceGenerator/README.md

 Realistically this program is not feasible by any means as this requires so manual work before all the invoices and reports are generated.

-# Project is not discontinued.
+# This project is now discontinued.